GlobalTechTalks/AbsoluteHacks/README.md

 * Backend:
     - Django

-    - MySQL
+    - PostgreSQL

 # Contributing to AbsoluteHack

 ## General Guidelines

-* Add assets such as images and other media in src/assets folder.
+* Add assets such as images and other media in assets folder.
 * Follow standard coding practices, naming conventions and the regular document object model (DOM).
 * Make issues on GitHub to propose new features, bugs and then make a PR referencing the same.
 * Make sure you update your REMOTE ORIGIN in case you have forked this repo : [Refer](https://help.github.com/articles/syncing-a-fork/).